-A diverse team of Duke experts collaborate to care for adults with brachial plexus injuries -- damaged nerves in the shoulder, arm, and hand.
+A team of Duke experts collaborates to care for adults with brachial plexus injuries -- damaged nerves in the shoulder, arm, and hand.
 We offer the full range of treatment options, from highly specialized physical and occupational therapy to the most advanced surgical approaches.
 We advocate for early assessment and treatment to help you avoid chronic pain and restore function.

 Find a Brachial Plexus Injury Doctor